x-vin/covidcures/docs/src/allopathic.md

 "In the absence of evidence from or a commitment to clinical trials of early therapy, other scientific information on the pathophysiology, treated natural history, and clinical judgement together must guide contemporary ambulatory management of COVID-19 (McCullough et al., 2020b).
 Observational studies reporting outcomes in patient populations managed consistently with empirically derived early intervention regimens currently provide an acceptable level of evidence for safety and efficacy of these widely available, inexpensive and safe alternatives to the current standard of non-intervention (Khan et al., 2020)."
 Many countries around the world are providing home-based treatment kits to Covid patients.

-All the medications prescribed in this therapeutic algorithm are either long proven for their safety and efficacy, or, as in the case of some monoclonal antibodies, recently granted Emergency Use Approval and proven in recent randomized trials. "[In the case of monoclonal antibodies,] these results should be interpreted with caution and cannot be characterized as being conclusive or robust, yet as with all therapies discussed in this paper, Casirivimab / Imdevimab can be integrated into an innovative sequenced multi-drug regimen for SARS-CoV-2 infection."
+All the medications prescribed in this therapeutic algorithm are either long proven for their safety and efficacy, or, as in the case of some monoclonal antibodies, recently granted Emergency Use Approval and proven in recent randomized trials.
+"In the case of monoclonal antibodies, these results should be interpreted with caution and cannot be characterized as being conclusive or robust, yet as with all therapies discussed in this paper, Casirivimab / Imdevimab can be integrated into an innovative sequenced multi-drug regimen for SARS-CoV-2 infection."

 ### Protocol and treatment approach:
 The protocol evaluated and proposed in the referenced paper emphasizes prompt early initiation of Sequenced Multi Drug Therapy (SMDT) as a widely and currently available soution to stem the tide of hospitalizations and deaths.
 The multipronged therapeutic approach includes the following components and prescription: